Laser Hair Removal in Lake Charles LA

 When you return home after your session at Dr. Smith’s, you’ll still see your unwanted hair, and your skin will be slightly red.
 Some people assume the laser energy zaps the visible hair and it is gone, but that’s not the case.
 The laser energy has been absorbed by the hair shaft and converted to heat and the heat then damaged the hair follicle.
 Those damaged follicles will no longer be able to anchor the hair, so you will notice the hairs beginning to fall out over the following days.
 You shouldn’t try and accelerate the process by plucking or scrubbing the unwanted hair at this point.

-After a few days, you’ll see what looks like new hair growth on the treatment area.
+After a few days, you’ll see what looks like new hair growth in the treatment area.
 Not to worry.
 This is a sign that the laser energy was successful in zapping the follicles.
 Hair that was down below the skin in the follicles is being pushed out and shed.
-That is what you’re seeing.

 Who is an Ideal Candidate for Laser Hair Removal?